Info: The described steps can only be performed on the on-premise version of Assets Server, not on the cloud version.

 Please note that the URLs that are generated by Assets Server are compliant with the URI syntax RFC 3986.
 Make sure that your network environment such as proxies, gateways and firewalls also support this standard so that the URLs can be successfully routed.

-(MacOS) Setting the maximum file limit
+(macOS) Setting the maximum file limit

-The number of files that can be opened simultaneously on MacOS systems is set very conservatively, namely to 256 files.
+The number of files that can be opened simultaneously on macOS systems is set very conservatively, namely to 256 files.
 This could potentially lead to socket exceptions or a 'Too many open files' error message.
 It is recommended therefore to increase this limit.

 Step 1.
 Verify the current file limit by entering the following command in the Terminal: